 Accepting money right away might not be the best idea.
 It is best to first assess the damage to your car.
 In some jurisdictions, accepting money from the uninsured driver may prevent one from claiming from their own policy.

 Get the information of the uninsured driver

 This is one, if not the most important, step when dealing with an uninsured driver.
-Get the name, address, contact number, and even the office address and the number of uninsured driver.
+Get the name, address, contact number, and even the office address and the number of the uninsured driver.

-Get information of the witnesses or bystanders
+Get information about the witnesses or bystanders

 Aside from the information of the uninsured driver, getting the contact details of witnesses is also important.
 Their testimonies would help as proof and evidence for a claim with your own insurance policy.